This tasty cheesy tiger shrimp recipe features plump shrimp topped with garlicky aioli & melty cheese. Baked to perfection & great for dinner parties!

 How to Butterfly Shrimp

-- Peel the Shrimp: Remove the shell from the shrimp without removing the tail.
+- Peel the shrimp: Remove the shell from the shrimp without removing the tail.

-- Open the Shrimp: Using your hands, open the shrimp flesh until it lays flat.
+- Open the shrimp: Using your hands, open the shrimp flesh until it lays flat.
 Bam – you’ve butterflied your shrimp!

-Preparing this Cheesy Baked Tiger Shrimp Recipe
+Making this Cheesy Baked Tiger Prawns Recipe

 Helpful Tips & Tricks

-Serving this Cheesy Tiger Shrimp Recipe
+Serving Cheesy Tiger Shrimp

 Cheesy baked tiger shrimp are the perfect appetizer to a grilled ribeye steak dinner with creamy mashed potatoes and air fryer asparagus.
 Hello, surf and turf!
 They’re also a great addition to any seafood appetizer spread alongside crispy crab puffs, spring rolls with salmon, and crab mushroom canapés.